-Bright and blue, Nikko Blue Hydrangeas are a wonderful way to add a pop of color to your yard or garden.
-There are many types of hydrangeas, but Nikko Blue adds a nice cool color tone to the mix.
+Bright and blue, Nikko Blue hydrangeas are a wonderful way to add a pop of color to your yard or garden.
+There are many types of hydrangeas, but Nikko Blue is perhaps the best choice for a blue-flowering variety.

 Nikko Blue hydrangeas are deciduous flowering shrubs that bloom from early summer into fall.
 The blossoms are usually blue, but can also be purple or pink depending on the alkaline levels in the soil.
-They are great accent plants and have a longer bloom time than many plants.
+They are great accent plants and have a longer bloom than many.
 Nikko Blue is one of the most popular blue hydrangea cultivars available.

-Whether you’re wanting to add this type of hydrangeas to your yard, or you’re just wanting to know more about these plants, it’s a good idea to have a good understanding of what these plants need in order to thrive.
-Read on to learn all about the Nikko Blue Hydrangea!
+Whether you’re wanting to add this type of hydrangea to your yard, or you’re just wanting to know more about these plants, it’s a good idea to have a good understanding of what these plants need in order to thrive.
+Read on to learn all about the Nikko Blue hydrangea!

 The Nikko Blue Hydrangea is a cultivar of Bigleaf Hydrangea (botanical name Hydrangea macrophylla).
-These plants are native to Japan.
-They are also known as “Mophead” hydrangeas, which refers to their oversized blooms.
-As the name “Bigleaf” implies, the foliage on Mophead Hydrangeas like Nikko Blue is quite thick and large, so it adds a lot of ornamental greenery to the garden.
+Native to Japan, they are also known as “Mophead” hydrangeas due to their oversized blooms.
+As the name “Bigleaf” implies, the foliage is quite thick and large, so it adds a lot of ornamental greenery to the garden.

-Bigleaf Hydrangeas are probably the most well-known types of hydrangea, and yet it’s the least resistant to cold.
-Nikko Blue Hydrangeas can be grown in Zones 6-9.
-These types of hydrangeas are deciduous shrubs that can grow to be 4 to 10 feet tall, and 4 to 10 feet wide, but they are usually at the smaller end of that scale (around 6 feet tall and wide).
-They are fast-growing and have large, round flower clusters.
+Nikko Blue hydrangeas can be grown in Zones 6-9.
+They can sometimes be grown in cooler Zone 5 with some winter protection.
+These hydrangea plants are deciduous shrubs that can grow to be 4 to 10 feet tall, and 4 to 10 feet wide, but they are usually at the smaller end of that scale (around 6 feet tall and wide).
+They are fast-growing when hydrangea growing conditions are good and have large, round flower clusters.

 The color of Nikko Blue hydrangea flowers, as you might have guessed, is typically blue.
 However, this is not always the case.
 One unique thing about this type of hydrangea is that the color of the blooms can change depending on the type of soil it is planted in.